TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     Counter({'a': 3, 'b': 2})

-Unary addition and subtraction are shortcuts for adding an empty counter or subtracting from an empty counter.
+Unary addition and subtraction are shortcuts for adding an empty counter or subtracting kutoka an empty counter.

     >>> c = Counter(a=2, b=-4)
     >>> +c